agentmorris/camera-trap-ml-survey/README.md

 ### Papers from 2019 and earlier

-<br/>**Janzen M, Ritter A, Walker PD, Visscher DR. EventFinder: a program for screening remotely captured images.
+**Janzen M, Ritter A, Walker PD, Visscher DR. EventFinder: a program for screening remotely captured images.
 Environmental monitoring and assessment.
 2019 Jun;191(6):1-0.**

-Describe a thick-client tool for eliminating empty images, using background subtraction and color histogram comparisons.
+Describe a thick-client tool (EventFinder) for eliminating empty images, using background subtraction and color histogram comparisons.

-&ldquo;The automated classification, on average, reduced the data requiring human input by 90.8% with an accuracy of 96.1%, and produced a false positive rate of only 3.4%.&rdquo;
+"The automated classification, on average, reduced the data requiring human input by 90.8% with an accuracy of 96.1%, and produced a false positive rate of only 3.4%."

 Software available [here](http://cs.kingsu.ca/~mjanzen/CameraTrapSoftware.html).